 Fire is one of the most important forces in human history.
 Initiative like fire is a visible, tangible side effect of thoughts changing into action.
-Using the tool of affirmation is the spark or match that begins the process to fire up the mind.
-They act like a pre-game pep talk before you begin your work.
+Using the tool of affirmation is the spark or match that begins the process to fire up the mind acting like a pre-game pep talk before you perform your work.

 Personal written statements, favorite inspirational videos, sermon notes, favorite Bible verses, and photos are not the only types of affirmations.
 There are many types; numerical, visual, inspirational, verbal, and activity oriented.
 A while back, our church bought thousands of wrist bands to hand out to members to wear and be reminded to pray.
 The arm bands have the words “God is Big Enough”.
 They are also used as a tool to share faith.
 Many stories continue to be told of people going through difficulty and a member of our church giving their wrist band to them.
 It reminds people that someone is praying for them and that God can get them through the situation.